PRTG Manual: Microsoft OneDrive Sensor

 - This sensor only supports personal OneDrive accounts, it does not work with OneDrive for Business accounts.

-- For details about OAuth2 authentication, see section Authentication Using OAuth2.
+- For details about OAuth2 authentication, see section Authentication via OAuth2.

 - This sensor has a low performance impact.

-PRTG requires OAuth2 authorization before you can actually add this sensor.
-Provide the requested credentials in the appearing window.
-The following settings in the Add Sensor dialog differ in comparison to the sensor's Settings tab.
+PRTG requires OAuth2 authorization before you can add this sensor.
+Provide the required credentials in the dialog box that appears.

 This sensor uses OAuth2 authentication to get access to your Microsoft account.

-For details about this authentication approach, see section Authentication Using OAuth2.
+For details about this authentication approach, see section Authentication via OAuth2.

 ---|---|